neumanniTech/docker-jtl-shop-stack/README.md

 `docker-compose up -d`

+## DB Setup
+The shop wants an existing DB, so you'll have to create one in PHPMyAdmin: `http://localhost:8080`

+## Shop Installation

-You are done, you can visit and configure your JTL Shop on the following URL: `http://localhost` .
+You can now visit and configure your JTL Shop on the following URL: `http://localhost`.

 **Info:** The DB Host must be `jtl-db`

+## Mailhog configuration
+In JTLs Mail settings, set the mail method to SMTP and SMTP hostname to `mailhog` on Port 1025 with no auth

+## Links
 PhpMyAdmin: `http://localhost:8080`
 Mailhog: `http://localhost:8888`